daqhris/daqhris.github.io/crypto-growth-fund.md

 The transactions related to this fund are recorded on public **blockchains**.
 ### Source of Income
 Hard work that may or may not be done with human body parts but without insurance, contract or legal rights.
-Otherwise, it might consist of monetary gifts.
+Otherwise, it might consist of monetary gifts or crypto airdrops.